-The Business Gold Rewards Card from American Express is another card that gives you four Membership Rewards points per dollar spent from airfare, advertising in select media, gas stations, shipping, and computer technology and services (hardware, software, cloud, etc.).
+The American Express® Business Gold Card is another card that gives you four Membership Rewards points per dollar spent from airfare, advertising in select media, gas stations, shipping, and computer technology and services (hardware, software, cloud, etc.).

 The difference is that of those five categories, you pick two to earn 4X.
 You don’t earn 4X on them all.
 You earn 1X on the others.

 Plus, on the two categories, you get the higher rate on your first $150,000 in spending.

-The Business Gold Rewards Card from American Express has an annual fee.
+The American Express® Business Gold Card has $295 annual fee.
+(See Rates and Fees)

 (If you can’t get the Ink Business card, this is a great alternative)

 Last but not least, American Express Blue Business Cash™ is a cashback card with a reward structure that is similar to the Business Gold Rewards Card.
-You can earn 3% cashback on the category of your choice from this list (up to $50,000 per calendar year, then 1%.
+You can earn 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
 Cash back earned is automatically credited to your statement – a very simple cash back schedule.